20i

 One year’s web browsing

-Annually, each person needs about 365 kWh electricity and 2,900 liters of water for cooling.
+Annually, each person needs about 365 kWh electricity and 2,900 litres of water for cooling.
 This does the same to the environment as would driving a car 1400 km.

 Other internet-related industries